koyamanX/rv32x_dev/README.md

 - Installation of X11 (for GTKWave)

 ### Testing the implementation
 Implementation can be tested with riscv-tests.
 To test, run following commands.
-Writting to tohost(0x80001000) will cause simulator to finish its simulation with written value as exit code. in 'logs' directory, we can find instruction execution trace. if tests failed, then 'failed' directory will be created and failed test and its vcd will copied into it for debugging.
+Writting to tohost(0x80001000) will cause simulator to finish its simulation with written value as exit code.
+in 'logs' directory, we can find instruction execution trace.
+if tests failed, then 'failed' directory will be created and failed test and its vcd will copied into it for debugging.
+Test will result in passed, failed or timeout.
+Timeout means simulator has potential bugs which result in infinite loop.
 Reset vector is 0x00000000.
 Bootrom is placed on address location of 0x00000000 to 0x00000400.
 Bootrom contains code to jump to 0x80000000 which test codes are placed.
 ```
 $ ./build.sh # Build docker image (need for first time)